Aperlae/Trillo/README.md

 ### Built with

--Some CSS Custom Properties
+- Some CSS Custom Properties
--SASS Features:
+- SASS Features:
-  +SCSS syntax
+  - SCSS syntax
-  +Variables
+  - Variables
-  +Mixins
+  - Mixins
-  +nesting
+  - nesting
-  +@use instead of @import
+  - @use instead of @import
-  +npm scripts and dependencies
+  - npm scripts and dependencies

 ### What I learned